Interview by Jennifer Walden, photos courtesy of Sony Interactive Entertainment

 By and large, I think it was a pretty successful effort and it’s something that I am personally very proud of.

 Want to learn even more about what went into designing the sound for The Last of Us Part II?
-Check out this series of tweets by Beau Anthony Jimenez where he shares additional details on how the sounds of the Shambler were made – and here, Jesse James Garcia shares lots of details on what went into creating the sounds of breaking glass)
+Check out this series of tweets by Beau Anthony Jimenez where he shares additional details on how the sounds of the Shambler were made – and here he gives you a game audio deep-dive on the breathing system in the game.
+In this series of tweets, here, Jesse James Garcia shares lots of details on what went into creating the sounds of breaking glass.

 What format did you mix in, and how did you take advantage of the surround environment to help players identify threats?